 -Fishing is best in the first 60 miles or so downriver from Lees Ferry and when the Colorado River is running clear.
 If the river is thick with sediment and muddy, you will have limited success.
 The river becomes muddy when we get rainfall over the side streams and tributaries that empty into the Colorado River.
 Two of the largest tributaries merge with the Colorado River near Lees Ferry and at river mile 60.
 That doesn’t mean you can’t catch fish throughout the Canyon.
 The Canyon is home to many brown and rainbow trout as well as carp.

-–For rod and reel spin fishing: the best lures have been 1/4 oz gold spinners, fluorescent orange z-rays, small daredevils with a spot of orange or fluorescent red, and different colored worms.
+–Rod and reel/spin fishing: the best lures have been 1/8 oz gold spinners, fluorescent orange z-rays, small daredevils with a spot of orange or fluorescent red, and different colored worms.
 The Mepps Plain Lure Assortment Kit has worked great down there.
 Corn, salmon eggs and cheese, etc., are allowed and have been very successful in relatively clear water.
 We do not have storage provisions for live bait.
 I’ve also used a heavyweight split shot with a circle hook and some classic PowerBait.
 With that technique, you’d cast out from shore and let the PowerBait and split shot sink to the bottom.

 -There are native and endangered species that you need to be on the lookout for — primarily the Humpback Chub and the Razorback Suckers.
 If you do catch these fish, please catch and release as the National Park Service is attempting to bring these fish populations back.